 This Air Force Instruction implements Air Force Policy Directive 44-1, Medical Operations.
 It establishes guidance for the United States Air Force Alcohol and Drug Abuse Prevention and Treatment Program.
 This instruction provides guidance for the identification, treatment and management of personnel with substance use disorders and describes Air Force policy regarding alcohol, prescription drug, and illicit drug misuse, as well as other addictive behaviors.
-"This publication applies to the United States Space Force, Regular Air Force, the Air Force Reserve, and the Air National Guard."
+This instruction applies to all active duty United States Air Force members, and to members of the United States Air Force Reserve Command and Air National Guard whenever eligible for Department of Defense medical services.
 The Air Force Reserve Command and Air National Guard do not have separate systems to provide behavioral health treatment, including substance use disorder treatment.
-Clarification about Air Force Reserve specific policies, processes, and/or procedures should be directed to Headquarters Air Force Reserve Command/Surgeon General's Mental Health Consultant at Robins AFB, GA.
-When not eligible for Department of Defense medical services, Air Reserve Component members will obtain, when needed, non-military substance use disorder services at their own expense.
+Clarification about Air Force Reserve Specific policies, processes, and/or procedures should be directed to Headquarters Air Force Reserve Command/Surgeon General's Mental Health Consultant at Robins AFB, GA.
+When not eligible for Department of Defense medical services at their own expense.